darrensmith223/InboxTracker/docs/source/resources/domains.rst

 =======

 InboxTracker will track the performance of mailings sent from all of the sending domains on your InboxTracker account.
-The sending domains that are currently tracked in your InboxTracker account can be accessed with the `InboxTracker API`_, as shown below:
+The sending domains that are currently tracked in your InboxTracker account can be retrieved with the `InboxTracker API`_, as shown below:

 .. code-block:: python